Primary Risks

 Interest Rate Risk

-A CUSO’s interest rate risk exposure is different from a credit union’s due to the differences in balance sheet composition.
+A CUSO’s IRR exposure is different from a credit union’s due to the differences in balance sheet composition.
 CUSOs that offer limited services may have minimal IRR.
 CUSOs that offer market-priced products, such as loans, may have significant IRR.
 A CUSO’s failure to properly identify and manage IRR can pass risk to, or create risk for, credit unions.

 As with credit risk, IRR is driven by: